BaiyangZhang/oldBlog/_posts/2022-10-1-Manifesto-of-the-Communist-Party.md

 16. Will the peaceful abolition of private property be possible?

 	It would be desirable if this could happen, and *the communists would certainly be the last to oppose it*. **Communists know only too well that all conspiracies are not only useless, but even harmful**. **They know all too well that revolutions are not made intentionally and arbitrarily**, but that, everywhere and always, they have been the necessary consequence of conditions which were wholly independent of the will and direction of individual parties and entire classes.

 	But they also see that the development of the proletariat in nearly all civilized countries has been violently suppressed, and that in this way the opponents of communism have been working toward a revolution with all their strength.
 If the oppressed proletariat is finally driven to revolution, then we communists will defend the interests of the proletarians with deeds as we now defend them with words.

  17. Will it be possible for private property to be abolished at one stroke?

 	 No, no more than existing forces of production can at one stroke be multiplied to the extent necessary for the creation of a communal society.
 In all probability, the *proletarian revolution will transform existing society gradually and will be able to abolish private property only when the means of production are available in sufficient quantity*.

 18. What will be the course of this revolution?

-	Above all, it will establish a *democratic constitution*, and through this, the direct or indirect dominance of the proletariat.
+	Above all, it will establish a *democratic constitution*, and through this, the **direct or indirect dominance of the proletariat**.
 Direct in England, where the proletarians are already a majority of the people.
 Indirect in France and Germany, where the majority of the people consists not only of proletarians, but also of small peasants and petty bourgeois who are in the process of falling into the proletariat, who are more and more dependent in all their political interests on the proletariat, and who must, therefore, soon adapt to the demands of the proletariat.
 Perhaps this will cost a second struggle, but the outcome can only be the victory of the proletariat.

 	Democracy would be wholly valueless to the proletariat if it were not immediately used as a means for putting through measures directed **against private property** and ensuring the livelihood of the proletariat.
 The main measures, emerging as the necessary result of existing relations, are the following:

-	(i) Limitation of private property through progressive taxation, heavy inheritance taxes, abolition of inheritance through collateral lines (brothers, nephews, etc.) forced loans, etc. (ii) Gradual expropriation of landowners, industrialists, railroad magnates and shipowners, partly through competition by state industry, partly directly through compensation in the form of bonds. (iii) Confiscation of the possessions of all emigrants and rebels against the majority of the people. (iv) Organization of labor or employment of proletarians on publicly owned land, in factories and workshops, with competition among the workers being abolished and with the factory owners, in so far as they still exist, being obliged to pay the same high wages as those paid by the state. (v) An equal obligation on all members of society to work until such time as private property has been completely abolished.
-Formation of industrial armies, especially for agriculture. (vi) Centralization of money and credit in the hands of the state through a national bank with state capital, and the suppression of all private banks and bankers. (vii) Increase in the number of national factories, workshops, railroads, ships; bringing new lands into cultivation and improvement of land already under cultivation – all in proportion to the growth of the capital and labor force at the disposal of the nation. (viii) Education of all children, from the moment they can leave their mother’s care, in national establishments at national cost.
-Education and production together.
+	(i) **Limitation of private property through progressive taxation, heavy inheritance taxes, abolition of inheritance through collateral lines (brothers, nephews, etc.) forced loans, etc.** [^16]
+	(ii) Gradual expropriation of landowners, industrialists, railroad magnates and shipowners, partly through competition by state industry, partly directly through compensation in the form of bonds.
+	(iii) Confiscation of the possessions of all emigrants and rebels against the majority of the people.
+	(iv) *Organization of labor or employment of proletarians on publicly owned land, in factories and workshops, with competition among the workers being abolished and with the factory owners*, in so far as they still exist, being obliged to pay the same high wages as those paid by the state.
+	(v) An *equal obligation on all members of society to work* until such time as private property has been completely abolished.
+Formation of industrial armies, especially for agriculture.
+	(vi) Centralization of money and credit *in the hands of the state* through a *national bank* with state capital, and the suppression of all private banks and bankers.
+	(vii) Increase in the number of **national** factories, workshops, railroads, ships; bringing new lands into cultivation and improvement of land already under cultivation – all in proportion to the growth of the capital and labor force at the disposal of the nation.
+	(viii) *Education of all children, from the moment they can leave their mother’s care, in national establishments at national cost.
+Education and production together.*

+[^16]: Non of the measures are violent, or mentioning the nowadays so dangerously misunderstood concept of *dictatorship*.

+19. How will you arrange this kind of education during the period of transition?

+	Answer: All children will be educated in state establishments from the time when they can do without the first maternal care.

+20. Will not the introduction of community of property be accompanied by the proclamation of the community of women?

+	Answer: By no means.
+We will only interfere in the personal relationship between men and women or with the family in general to the extent that the maintenance of the existing institution would disturb the new social order.
+Besides, we are well aware that the family relationship has been modified in the course of history by the property relationships and by periods of development, and that consequently the ending of private property will also have a most important influence on it.
+Question 21: Will nationalities continue to exist under communism?
+Answer: The nationalities of the peoples who join together according to the principle of community will be just as much compelled by this union to merge with one another and thereby supersede themselves as the various differences between estates and classes disappear through the superseding of their basis – private property.
+Question 22.
+Do Communists reject existing religions?
+Answer: All religions which have existed hitherto were expressions of historical stages of development of individual peoples or groups of peoples.
+But communism is that stage of historical development which makes all existing religions superfluous and supersedes them.
+In the name and on the mandate of the Congress.
+Secretary: Heide [Alias of Wilhelm Wolff in the League of the Just] President: Karl Schill [Alias of Karl Schapper in the League of the Just] London, June 9, 1847